hypatia-of-sva/alad/README.md

         aladUpdateAL();

 which will load all extensions with the current context and its device.
+If an extension is not present, its functions will be NULL, check for that.

 Once you're done using OpenAL, terminate the library with

         aladTerminate();